 - Washington Nationals- This is purely a hunch.
 The Nats have young talent with more on the way (Bryce Harper) and are on the verge of something big in the nation’s capital.
 Stephen Strasburg’s late-season return has proven his arm should bounce back to its pre-Tommy John surgery frightening level.
 If that’s the case, he is starter number one.
 Jordan Zimmerman is a capable front-line guy as well.
 Even John Lannan was a better-than-average pitcher and could be even more effective in the fourth or fifth spot in the rotation.
 What they are missing is another arm on top, preferably a lefty like Sabathia.
 Prior to last season, Washington’s willingness to spend money on top-tier free agents could have been called into question, but the 2011 addition of Jayson Werth to the outfield at 7-years/$126 million changed all that.
 Doing the same for Sabathia this offseason would vault the .500 Nationals into the same category as the Braves as challengers to Philadelphia in the NL East.

 - New York Yankees- On second thought who are we kidding?
 He’s not going anywhere.

-Topics: Boston Red Sox, C. C. Sabathia, Chicago Cubs, Cleveland Indians, Kansas City Royals, Los Angeles Angels, Los Angeles Dodgers, Milwaukee Brewers, New York Yankees, Philadelphia Phillies, Washington Nationals
+Tags: Boston Red Sox C. C. Sabathia Chicago Cubs Cleveland Indians Kansas City Royals Los Angeles Angels Los Angeles Dodgers Milwaukee Brewers New York Yankees Philadelphia Phillies Washington Nationals